-The Brooks Atkinson Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
-One of the group of theaters constructed for the Chanin Organization during the early decades of this century, it helped shape the character of the Broadway theater district.
+The interior of the Brooks Atkinson Theater survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
+One of the group of theaters constructed for the Chanin Organization during the early decades of this century, the Brooks Atkinson helped shape the character of the Broadway theater district.
 Designed for the Chanins by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Brooks Atkinson represents a typical and important aspect of the nation's theatrical history.

-Built in honor of, and originally named for, actor Richard Mansfield, the Atkinson has a handsome facade.
-Its design represented a move away from the neo-Classical arcaded facades of earlier theater buildings towards a more romantic, eclectic approach to design.
-Its three Palladian windows with spiral columns are an unusual element among the Broadway theaters.
+Built in honor of, and originally named for, actor Richard Mansfield, the Atkinson interior is unusually handsome.
+Roman Melzer, a former architect and designer for the Czar of Russia, supervised the design of the interior, which features exceptionally handsome murals and decorative plasterwork.